'What matters to you?'

 - “What is important to you at the moment?”

-- “What would you like to achieve as a result of this care or support?”
+- “What are your goals and what would you like to achieve from your care and supports?”

 Remember you don’t need to wait to be asked what matters to you – you can always start a conversation yourself – and there are no wrong answers to the question.